python-bugzilla/python-bugzilla/man/bugzilla.rst

 - ``--field=FIELD=VALUE``

-Manually specify a bugzilla XMLRPC field.
+Manually specify a bugzilla API field.
 FIELD is the raw name used by the bugzilla instance.
 For example if your bugzilla instance has a custom field cf_my_field, do: --field cf_my_field=VALUE